What Types of First-Class Mail Are There?

 First-Class Mail is a USPS mail class designed to deliver letters quickly and cost-effectively.

-It’s the best choice for organizations mailing documents with personalized business correspondence, such as statements, trade confirms, and invoices, among others.
+It’s the best choice for organizations mailing documents containing personalized business correspondence, such as statements, trade confirms, and invoices, among others.

 But what types of First-Class Mail are there?